Skip to content

 Find out more

 For further information about the licence including FAQs, please visit the PMLL website.
-Additional FAQs arising in 2021/2022 are answered here.
+An additional set of FAQs that arose in 2021/2022 is also available.

-On 24th February 2021, we held a Q&A webinar covering the Music Service Licence and the School’s Printed Music Licence led by Viki Smith, General Manager of Printed Music Licensing Limited, and Abigail D’Amore.
+You can watch a webinar recorded on 24th February 2021, in which Music Mark hosted a Q&A covering the Music Service Licence and the School’s Printed Music Licence.
 After a brief overview of the licences, how they work and the reporting requirements, questions are taken from the webinar attendees.
-Watch the webinar here.
-A short article by Viki Smith on the Music Service License is available here.

 About the Provider